-The management framework describes the overall framework for how the business is managed, and includes strategy and action planning, budgeting, cost control and management reporting.
-NBIM shall operate in a cost effective manner, in line with §1-3 in the Management mandate for the Government Pension Fund Global (GPFG) issued by the Ministry of Finance, which outlines Norges Bank’s assignment to seek highest possible return after costs.
+The management framework describes the overall framework for how the business is managed, and includes strategy and strategy implementation (action planning), budgeting, cost control and reporting.
+NBIM shall operate in a cost effective manner, in line with Section 1-3 in the Management mandate for the Government Pension Fund Global (the Fund) issued by the Ministry of Finance.

-Financial reporting for the GPFG shall be prepared in accordance with the Regulation concerning the annual financial statements of Norges Bank, laid down by the Ministry of Finance.
+Financial reporting for the Fund shall be prepared in accordance with the Regulation on the financial reporting of Norges Bank, laid down by the Ministry of Finance.

 - NBIM shall maintain an overall management framework, keep track and control of relevant organisational assets, and treat this as structural capital.